 While the FIDE recommends that you use a wooden chess board, you can use one made of stone or marble if it is rigid.
-Be sure to choose one with appropriate light and dark colors.
+Be sure to choose one with appropriate light and dark colours.
 The Chess Organizer or Chief Arbiter will be able to confirm the appropriateness of your board for the tournament.
-If you want to play chess for casual play, you can use any color chess pieces.
-However, it is best to choose a color that is pleasing to the eye.
+If you want to play chess for casual play, you can use any colour chess pieces.
+However, it is best to choose a colour that is pleasing to the eye.

 They are heavy